5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 CleanTalk spam protection plugin for WordPress

 CleanTalk takes a broader approach than Akismet.
-Instead of focusing only on comments, it protects every entry point on your site, comments, contact forms, registrations, WooCommerce checkout, and login attempts.
+Instead of focusing on comments alone, it protects every entry point on your site.
+Comments, contact forms, registrations, WooCommerce checkout, and login attempts.

-The detection runs on CleanTalk’s cloud, which checks every submission against behavioral patterns, IP reputation, browser fingerprints, and known spam databases.
-Like Akismet, it is invisible to real visitors.
+Detection runs on CleanTalk’s cloud, checking every submission against behavioral patterns, IP reputation, browser fingerprints, and known spam databases.
+Like Akismet, it runs invisibly.
 No puzzles, no math problems, no clicking traffic lights.

-Why it works: CleanTalk publishes a real-time stats dashboard showing what it blocks across all sites in the network.
-The latest figures show over 5 billion spam attempts blocked monthly, with detection accuracy above 99.998%.
+Why it works: CleanTalk publishes a real-time stats dashboard across its full network.
+Over 5 billion spam attempts are blocked monthly, with network-wide detection accuracy reported at 99.998%.

 • Free plan: 7-day trial only, then paid